exactly-once/Home/content/posts/state-based-consistent-messaging.md

 }
 {{< / highlight >}}

-Let's go one line at a time as the code doesn't tell the whole story.
-First we load a piece of state based on `BusinessId` and `Id` of the message.
-What `LoadState` returns is either the newest version of the sate if a mesasge with `Id` has not been applied on the state yet **or the version proceeding the one which was the result of processing this message**.
-In other words, we are retrieving either the newest version or the version used to process the message the last time it was handled.
-From the calling code perspective these two scenarios can be deferentianted based on the `DuplicatedMessages` flag set by the state loading logic.
+First, we load a piece of state based on `BusinessId` and `Id` of the message. `LoadState` returns either the newest version of the sate or if the message is a duplicate, **a version proceeding the one which was the result of processing that message**.
+In other words, `LoadState` makes sure that the properly recreate historical state for duplicates.

-Next, the business logic gets invoked via `InvokeHandler` call which modifies the state and produces `outputMessages`.
-Finally, based on the `DuplciatedMessage` flag, we either store the state or skip it and later publish `outputMessages`.
-The concurrent modification of the state is handled by the `version` argument used for optimistic concurrency control.
+These two scenarios (new vs. duplicate message) are represented in code by `DuplicatedMessages` flag.
+Based on its value the sate update step is either performed or skipped.

+It's worth noting that message publication comes last and it's for a reason.
+Optimistic concurrency control based on the `version`  argument makes sure that in case of a race condition processing will fail before any [ghost message]() get published.

 ### Implementation

-TODO: link to repo and information on the technologies included
+The source code shown here only in parts can be found in [exactly-once](https://github.com/exactly-once/state-based-consistent-messaging) GitHub repository.

 #### State management

-With the general idea of the soutions let's look at the implementation details.
-We will use [EventSourcing](link) for storing the state as by definition it enables accessing historical versions of the state.
-More concretlly, we will use [StreamStone]() libarary which enables event sourcing over Azure TableStorage.
+With the general idea of the solution let's look at the implementation details.
+It uses [EventSourcing](link) for storing the state which is by definition fulfills the requirement on state storage.
+More concretely, we will use [StreamStone](link) library which provides event store API on top of Azure Table Storage.

-One of the outstading questions to answer is how does the state storage manage the connection between the message id and the version of the state that is requried.
-Here is a diagram that shows what is tha exactly gets stored in the event stream:
+One of the questions that we still need to answer is how does the state storage manages the mapping between the id of the message and a given version of the state.
+This is done by leveraging event properties stored in addition to the event data itself.
+Here is a diagram that shows what is stored in the event stream as the messages get processed:

-{{< figure src="/posts/state-based-storage-layout.png" title="Event sourced state with message processing metadata">}}
+{{< figure src="/posts/state-based-storage-layout.png" title="State stream for a [A, D, B] message processing sequence">}}

-Every event that gets persisted includes additional metadata.
-Amongst others, this includes message id

-TODO: show code that retries the data and sets `Duplicated` flag.
+Amongst others, the properties include a message identifier that enables detecting duplicates and restoring an appropriate version of the state.
+During state recreation (aka. [rehydration](link)), when reading events from the stream the metadata field is checked to see if the current message identifier matches the one already captured.
+If so the rehydration process stops before reaching the end of the stream:

+{{< highlight c "linenos=inline,hl_lines=,linenostart=1" >}}
+var stream = await ReadStream(partition, properties =>
+{
+      var mId = properties["MessageId"].GuidValue;
+      var @event = DeserializeEvent(properties);

+      if (mId == messageId)
+      {
+         isDuplicate = true;
+      }
+      else if (@event != null)
+      {
+         state.Apply(@event);
+      }

+      return isDuplicate;
+});
+{{< / highlight >}}

+The lambda passed as the last argument to `ReadStream` gets invoked for every event in a stream unless it returns false which indicates the end of the read.

 #### Processing logic